11/9/24

 Today, leadership from the Bureau of Land Management, the USDA Forest Service, and the Pueblo of Tesuque signed a memorandum of understanding to co-steward culturally significant Tribal places located on public lands of the Caja del Río Plateau west of Santa Fe, N.M.
 This agreement establishes a framework to collaboratively ensure the protection, preservation, and access to culturally significant Pueblo sites within the boundaries of land managed by federal agencies.
 In 2021, Secretary of the Interior Deb Haaland and Secretary of Agriculture Thomas Vilsack signed Joint Secretarial Order 3403 to ensure agencies manage federal lands and waters in a manner that seeks to protect the treaty, religious, subsistence, and cultural interests of federally recognized Native American and Alaska Native Tribes and the Native Hawaiian Community.
 [The Pueblo of Tesuque, Bureau of Land Management, and USDA Forest Service to co-steward the Caja del Río Plateau]

 A settlement has been reached in the Jemez Pueblo's long dispute with the National Park Service to occupy a portion of the Valles Caldera National Preserve.
+A co-stewardship agreement is in place between the Shoshone-Bannock Tribes and Craters of the Moon National Monument & Preserve in Idaho.

 In Colorado, Senator John Hickenlooper is taking fire from Republicans opposed to the creation of the Dolores River National Monument.
 Republicans in Arizona and Utah are challenging Pres.
 Biden's authority to limit grazing permits and uranium mining on Baaj Nwaavjo I’tah Kukveni — Ancestral Footprints of the Grand Canyon National Monument and on Bears Ears and Grand Staircase-Escalante National Monuments.